ConteEmanuel/Project-04/README.md

 # Project-04
 "A calculator with keyboard support and extras"

-"This is a Browser version of a Calculator with Keyboard Support, also the EXTRA function added for me here is a Night & Black Theme Button.
+"This is a Browser version of a Calculator with Keyboard Support, also the EXTRA function added for me here, it´s a Night & Black Theme Button.

-"All the logic is original made by me, i made two objects with numbers and opeators and i susbtract/add elements from them to prevent his use twice, for example, dots, or double "="clicks.
+"All the logic is original thinked by me, i made two objects with numbers and opeators and i susbtract/add elements from them to prevent his use twice, for example, dots, or double "="clicks.
-Also i take some usefull functionalities for example to allow you if you start a number with zero to change it for another number."
+Also i take some usefull functionalities, for example to allow you if you start a number with zero to change it for another number."

 "This Proyect dont use Jquery for CSS Responsive.
 This one only use Vanilla js, and some html and css".